 One way to reduce your spend at the holidays is to take advantage of any consumer rewards programs that will give you deals and cash backs.
 But, according to Amy Dunn, the chief marketing officer at Bumped, her tech company is on a mission to create an ownership economy by giving you a new way to get rewards through fractional stocks.

 Through apps, “consumers can earn fractional shares of stocks with the brands they shop with everyday, and get even more back from brands they purchase gifts with during the holiday season,” Dunn said.
 “Fractional stock rewards are a simple way to make the money you already spend with brands you love, do more for you.
 For example, if you drink a $5 Starbucks every morning on your way to work, you’d be smart to link your card to the Bumped app so that you can take your coffee with a side of SBUX stock.”

 Wiggle Room for Overspending

-The fact is, you’re probably going to overspend somewhat, said Jake Smith, founder of AbsoluteReg LTD, but what matters is how much.
+The fact is, you’re probably going to overspend somewhat, said Jake Smith, the managing director of AbsoluteReg LTD, but what matters is how much.
 “Overspending is fine, but you need to limit it to at most 20% more than your original budget.”
 For example, he said, if you plan on spending $1000, you will need to match your budget with the expenses by listing expenditures by the level of importance.
 “However, if the situation would tell you to spend more, you can add an extra $200 to your $1,000 budget to cover those other essential expenditures you have not listed.”

 This overage of 20% assumes you have money in savings to cover this expense, or know that a future paycheck will make it possible to pay off.